 To ensure engines are operating at their best performance, nine automakers – Audi, BMW, Fiat Chrysler Automobiles, Ford, General Motors, Honda, Mercedes-Benz, Toyota, and Volkswagen came together and agreed on a standard with more detergents additives than the minimum EPA requirements.
 Gasoline brands that submit for certification and meet these standards are licensed as “Top Tier Gas”.

-AAA’s testing of gas that meet the Top Tier standards and those that did not found that non-Top Tier brands caused 19 times more engine deposits after only 4,000 miles of driving.
+AAA’s testing of gas that meets the Top Tier standards and those that did not found that non-Top Tier brands caused 19 times more engine deposits after only 4,000 miles of driving.

 Gas that meets the Top Tier standards apply to all grades of gasoline sold at that particular station, whether it is regular or premium, so there is no need to buy the more expensive premium fuel if your car recommends regular.
 However, at some stations such as Shell, which advertises premium with V-Power NiTRO+, premium grade gas may have even higher levels of detergent additives.

 Since about 75% of drivers choose a gas station based on location or price, finding a gas station that sells Top Tier gas could mean changing your regular habits.
 Luckily, more and more stations are meeting the higher standards, so it’s not that much harder to get the good stuff.

 As of July 2020, the Top Tier licensed retail brands in the US, Canada, and Puerto Rico are:

 |Exxon||Fast Fuel||GetGo||Hawaii Fueling Network|